TobiasPSP/doneland_sources/Components/Audio/Playback/DFPlayer Mini/README.md

 * **Auto-Mute:** When the solder bridge is moved to the opposite side, the mute pin is set to *high* by default (muted).
 The audio amplifier will only turn on when *DFPlayer Mini* plays audio and its `BUSY` pin goes *low*.

 There are additional subtle differences marked by the green arrows.
 Aside from different chips, the number of capacitors may vary, and some boards include a solder bridge marked `A` with an unknown purpose.

+> [!NOTE]
+> Some users report this to improve sound quality immensely while others claim it wouldn't work.
+Try yourself at own risk.

 > Tags: Audio, 3W, Amplifier, Mono, SD Card, MP3, WAV, WMA, Uart, FAT32